Big Lots moving into bigger spot near Charleston; 4 new fitness studios opening

 In West Ashley, two new workout studios have opened.

-Curves occupies 1,173 square feet on the Dillard's wing at Citadel Mall while Charleston Muay Thai & Boxing recently opened a 3,000-square-foot martial arts facility at 1856 Belgrade Ave. in West Ashley.
+Curves occupies 1,173 square feet on the Dillard's wing at Citadel Mall while Charleston Muay Thai & Boxing recently opened a 3,000-square-foot martial arts facility at 1856 Belgrade Ave.
 Jeff Grady is the owner of the martial arts site.

 Pet project